smarkets/marge-bot/README.md

 the other with `--branch-regexp (?!master)`.
 This would allow development to continue on other branches during the embargo on master.

+It is possible to restrict the source branches with `--source-branch-regexp`.

 ## Some handy git aliases

 Only `git bisect run` on commits that have passed CI (requires running marge-bot with `--add-tested`):